davidkorea/linux/5_linux_virtualization/007_KVM_libvirt.md

 Linux kernel into a hypervisor.
 When KVM runs virtual machines, every VM is a normal Linux process, which can obviously be scheduled to run on a CPU by the host kernel as with any other process present in the host kernel.

+KVM enables virtualization and readies your server or workstation to host the virtual machines.
+In technical terms, KVM is a set of kernel modules for an x86 architecture hardware with virtualization extensions; when loaded, it converts a Linux server into a virtualization server (hypervisor).
+The loadable modules are kvm.ko, which provides the core virtualization capabilities and a processor-specifc module, kvm-intel.ko or kvm-amd.ko.